 where $\aaa=\dot{\vec{L}}^\dagger \dot{\vec{L}}$, $\bbb=\dot H-\frac{i}{2}(\dot{\vec{L}}^\dag \vec{L}-\vec{L}^\dag \dot{\vec{L}})$.

-Next, note, that both Kraus representation and Lindblad representation are not unique.
-To make the bound tighter, in \cite{zhou2018achieving,demkowicz2017adaptive} optimization over Kraus representation has been performed.
-Here we perform analogical optimization over the Lindblad operator, leading to the same result.
-Indeed, after substitution:
+Next, note that both the Kraus representation and Lindblad operators are not unique.
+To make the bound tighter, in \cite{zhou2018achieving,demkowicz2017adaptive} an optimization over Kraus representation has been performed.
+Here we perform an analogous optimization over the Lindblad operators, leading to the same result.
+Indeed, after the following substitution:

 the evolution remains unchanged, so one may optimize the bound \eqref{eq:simple} over $h$ to get \eqref{eq:thm1}.